Bhawana783/Ecommerce_Follow_Along/README.md

 - Made the Navbar **responsive** using Tailwind CSS and React Hooks.
 - Integrated Navbar into all pages (`App.jsx`).
 - Used **React Router** for smooth navigation.

+# Milestone 16 : In this milestone, we will create an product info page that display all the product data and choose quantity and add to card button.
+Key feautures:
+Created an new page that display all the product data.
+Add quantity and add to card button.
+Summary : We created an ProductDetails page to view the product with desired id, and added a count button with increase(+) and decrease(-) option in it.
+Tech Stack : React - frontend - src - pages - ProductDetails.jsx